divio/divio-cloud-docs/how-to/create-addon.rst

 Register the addon
 ------------------

-Before your addon can be uploaded, Divio must be ready to receive it.
+Before your addon can be uploaded, the Divio Control Panel must be ready to receive it.

 Select **Add custom addon** from `Personal Addons in the Divio Control Panel
 <https://control.divio.com/account/my-addons/>`_, or simply go straight to `Add custom addon